top of page

 Begin your expressive beading project by deciding if you want to make a keychain, bracelet, or necklace using the beads you have purchased.
 As you bead your project, please share the parts of your personal story of that you wish to share and also share your hopes.

-Green Bead – Treatment
+Green Bead – Your Pregnancy

 As you handle and string your green beads, let the green beads symbolize your thoughts, feelings and experiences surrounding your pregnancy.
 Please share this with your group.

-Red Bead – The Birth
+Red Bead – Your Birth

-As you handle and string your red green beads, let the red beads symbolize your thoughts, feelings, and experiences surrounding your experiences about the birth.
+As you handle and string your red beads, let the red beads symbolize your thoughts, feelings, and experiences surrounding your experiences about the birth.
 Perhaps there were times you felt supported, yet other times when you did not feel supported.
 Please share your experiences with your group.

-Blue Bead – Hope
+Blue Bead – Your Hope

 As you handle and string your blue beads, let the blue beads symbolize hope.
 Reflect on who, what and how you build and sustain hope, and how you keep living your life to its fullest.
 Please share this with your group.